Indonesia recommends Sinovac vaccine for children aged 12-17

-JAKARTA, June 28 (Reuters) - Indonesia's food and drug agency has recommended the COVID-19 vaccine made by China's Sinovac Biotech (SVA.O) for children aged 12-17, the country's COVID-19 task force said, as the country seeks to extend inoculations amid a surge in infections.
+JAKARTA (Reuters) - Indonesia’s food and drug agency has recommended the COVID-19 vaccine made by China’s Sinovac Biotech for children aged 12-17, the country’s COVID-19 task force said, as the country seeks to extend inoculations amid a surge in infections.

 Indonesia has reported record daily rises in cases of more than 20,000 recently after the emergence of virus variants and travel after the Muslim fasting month has helped drive a new wave of infections.